vizzuhq/ipyvizzu/README.md

 # ipyvizzu

-Jupyter notebook integration for vizzu.
+Jupyter notebook integration for [Vizzu](https://lib.vizzuhq.com/).

 ipyvizzu only works in jupiter notebook environment.
 A notebook cell may contain the following code snippet.